 Mo: I’m Mo Harvey, financial services and fintech lead for Asia Pacific with Enterprise Ireland.
 I’m based in their Hong Kong office doing a very similar job to Jack.
 I work on a regional level, as well in terms of helping any of our Irish fintech companies scale in the region.

-Tom: I’m Tom Levin, CEO of a boutique consulting firm in electronic payments located in Silicon Valley, San Mateo California.
+Tom: I’m Tom Layman, CEO of a boutique consulting firm in electronic payments located in Silicon Valley, San Mateo California.
 My company Global Vision Group has been in business now for 17 years.
 We do a lot of work around the world with different clients and help them navigate different markets.

 Ollie: I’m Ollie Walsh, the co-founder and CEO of PiP iT.
 We are a Galway-based start-up.
 We help migrants to support their families at home by enabling them to pay bills with cash from the countries they live in.
 We basically partner with banks and utility companies in developing nations.